AnotherChocoMilky/ChocoX-Library/README.md

 > **ChocoX does not host any IPA files.**
 > All downloadable files are provided by third-party repositories.
 > You are responsible for complying with the terms and conditions of the original sources.
+> If you copy this project and/or rebrand it, legal action may be taken.

 ---